 - Show that a prospective employee is interested in the post on offer.

 The first sentence of a cover letter is often the hardest to write.
 Candidates have to capture their prospective employers’ attention early in this letter.
-Once a candidate has shown an interest in the position on offer, it is important they mention that they have the necessary qualifications to do the job; however, it is unnecessary to list all the job placements they may have undertaken.
-Candidates should also mention any special skills they may have in relation to the position.
+Once a candidate has shown an interest in the position on offer, it is important they mention that they have the necessary qualifications to do the job; however, it is unnecessary to list all the job placements they may have undertaken, but they should mention any special skills they have in relation to the position.

 In the final part of a cover letter, candidates should restate their interest in the position on offer.